appliedaicourse/django_template/README.md

     ```console
     foo@bar:~/project_root_dir$ mkdir project_name_in_local
     ```
 - Build the docker image.
 It will run the commands that are specified in `Dockerfile` one by one.
-Mnake sure you are in the project folder( github folder ) which has the Dockerfile, Readme.md etc.,. ( dot included at the end).
+Make sure you are in the project folder( github folder ) which has the Dockerfile, Readme.md etc.,. ( dot included at the end).
 If everything is done properly, you can see that the docker is running all the steps mentioned on Dockerfile step by step.
     ```console
     foo@bar:~/project_root_dir$ docker build .
     ```